 Description of the Procedure

 There are several types of vulvectomy surgery.
-The type you will have depends on what parts of the vulva and nearby tissue have been affected by cancer or abnormal skin.
-Examples include:
+The type depends on what parts of the vulva and nearby tissue have been affected by cancer or abnormal skin.
+Examples are:

 - Skinning vulvectomy—removes the top layer of skin